Czarek98/Czarek98/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Sports-meeting and KCALculator
-- 🌱 I’m currently learning Blazor, Django and want to
+- 🌱 I’m currently learning Blazor, Django.
+I also plan to start learning Angular or React(hard to choose :grimacing: )
 - :school: Studying at Wyższa Szkoła Bankowa w Gdańsku
 - :office: Working at Sii as Test and Analysis Engineer (C# validation)
 - 📫 How to reach me: cezary.bohdanowicz@gmail.com